sufiyansakkeer/Chess/test_plan.md

 # Test Plan for Game State Validation Logic

 This document outlines the test plan for the game state validation logic in the chess application.
-The focus is on testing the `isCheck`, `isCheckmate`, and `isStalemate` methods in the `GameStateImpl` class, as well as the helper methods used by these methods.
+The focus is on testing the `isCheck`, `isCheckmate`, and `isStalemate` methods in the `GameStateManager` class, as well as the helper methods used by these methods.

 ## Test Areas